Bengal lagging behind under Mamata rule, says BJP chief Nadda; TMC hits back | Politics

 ''PM @narendramodi's cabinet has 15 ministers who are either product of dynastic politics or are building their own.
 About 12% of BJP's 395 parliamentarians (Lok Sabha and Rajya Sabha included) are dynasts.
 It's about time that this facade of righteousness is shattered!'' it further said.

-Reacting to Nadda's claim of Bengal lagging, AITC said Mamata Banerjee-led TMC government had ushered a new era of development in Bengal.
+Reacting to the BJP chief's claim of Bengal lagging, AITC said the Mamata Banerjee government had ushered a new era of development in the state.

 ''Contrary to @JPNadda's misleading claims, the leadership of Hon'ble CM @MamataOfficial has ushered Bengal into a prosperous era: During 2022-23(Apr-Nov), the growth of WB's Index of Industrial Production was 7.8%.
 Schemes like Utkarsh Bangla, Kanyashree Prakalpa and Sabooj Sathi have received international recognition.
 Disseminating false information won't alter the truth, Mr. Nadda.
 Bengal's ascent continues unabatedly!'' the party said in a post on X.